 Unpaid rent that is five days late will be deemed unacceptable.
 You will be contacted by telephone to establish the facts and reminder letters will be sent to you.
 Should the rent remain unpaid the Landlord will be advised to take legal advice.

 Full details of where your deposit is held will be included in your tenancy agreement and a certificate will be provided.
+Tenants will be required to pay a deposit equivalent to five weeks rent.

-Cumberland Estate Agents will contact all utility companies once you have moved into your chosen property, (the Landlord will do this for Let Only cases).
+Cumberland Estate Agents will contact all utility companies once you have moved into your chosen property, (the Landlord will do this for Let Only and Rent Collection cases).
 However, it is the responsibility of the tenant to inform the gas, electric, water, council and any other relevant utility provider or authorities of their occupancy.

 It is important to remember that the Landlord’s insurance cover does not cover the tenant’s contents.
 You should take out adequate insurance to cover your belongings.